MartinPankraz/Distributed-SAP-Cloud-Integration/README.md

 # SCP-CPI-Failover-Scenarios
 Artifacts supporting failover example for SAP Cloud Platform Integration using Azure Services

-## Option 1 with routin-based solution using Azure FrontDoor and API Management
+## Option 1 with routing-based solution using Azure FrontDoor and API Management
 Find more details on the SAP community [blog](https://blogs.sap.com/2020/11/23/how-to-crash-your-iflows-and-watch-them-failover-beautifully/)

 The zip file "DRDemo.zip" contains the iFlows used in the blog.